-The shopping mall, OCT Harbour Happy Mall is expected to open this year and will also feature a business centre and the Dream Aquarium.
-In total the mall will offer 80,000 sqm of retail, dining and leisure space.
+The shopping mall, O’Plaza (originally OCT Harbour Happy Mall) features along with shops and cafes, features a business centre and the Dream Aquarium.
+In total, the mall will offer 80,000 sqm of retail, dining and leisure space.

 There a major tourist information center near the IMAX and there is also the Bay Breeze Hotel which is a resort aimed at the upper market.
 The development will also feature Marriot Executive Apartments with 155 guest rooms.